LegendaryGuard/BFP/README.md

 Bid For Power is a total conversion for QuakeIII that plays nothing like the original game.
 Players take control of Ki-powered superheros and battle it out in a mostly aerial fight.
 The game is highlighted by the work of a great art team and an original style, and the gameplay is extremely fast paced.
 It can be difficult to keep up with until you get the hang of it.

+The source code is said to have started from SDK version 1.17 after the release of Quake 3 Arena (December 2, 1999).
+It continued to be updated, including the addition of `cg_particles.c` in version 1.29, until version 1.31.
+More info can be found in [Quake 3 Arena changelog version history](https://discourse.ioquake.org/t/quake-3-changelog-version-history/375).

-The source code was lost, but the assets and some docs are in any place.
+The original source code appears to be lost, but the assets and some docs are available in various places.
+Nonetheless, not all sources are accessible.

 #### Old dev journals (1999 - 2002)